TutsWiki/source/content/blog/developing-and-deploying-clojure-web-application.md

      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

-We’ll start with a minimal first version of the app.
+We'll start with a minimal first version of the app.
 In a new directory `adder`, create a file `project.clj` with the following contents:

 ```clojure
 (defproject adder "0.0.1"